 While these questions might be engaging, they’re not really questions, are they?
 You don’t ask them in the hope that your audience will stand up, one-by-one, and actually answer them.

 There’s only one thing better than a rhetorical question like this: a question that your audience truly answers, live, right in the moment.

-AhaSlides, the award-winning audience polling software, lets you do just that.
-Simply start your presentation with a question slide, then gather actual answers and opinions from your audience (via their phones) in real-time.
+AhaSlides lets you start your presentation with a question slide, then gather actual answers and opinions from your audience (via their phones) in real-time.
 These questions can take the form of word clouds, multiple choice questions, rating scales, scored quizzes and so much more.

 Not only does opening in this way get your audience immediately paying attention, it also covers some of the other tips mentioned in this article.
 Including…